Why Testing is an Important Part of Prevention

 The reality – microscopic cancer cells may still exist while not clumped together enough to be seen on a scan.

-There are many factors involved to estimate the recurrence rate of breast cancer.
+There are many factors involved in estimating the recurrence rate of breast cancer.
 I have found that the percentages are all over the map.
 However, I don’t think they are helpful in many ways.
 According to John Hopkins, it is never zero.
 This highest risk is in the first two years following treatment, and the risk will reduce as time passes.

 The link below summarizes the type of recurrent breast cancer and associated symptoms.
-But remember, not all symptoms lead to cancer; it’s always good to get it checked out.
+But remember, not all symptoms lead to cancer; it’s always good to see your physician for clarification.

 A PET Scan is not early detection because a tumor needs to be large enough to absorb the radioactive glucose.
 Small tumors under 1cm may not show up on the scan.